Skip to content

 What are the MRCP(UK) Specialty Examinations?

-The SCEs are assembled and quality assured by the Federation of the Royal Colleges of Physicians of the UK.
-Each SCE tests both clinical knowledge and understanding of the scientific basis for current medical thinking.
+The SCEs are administered by the Federation of Royal Colleges of Physicians of the UK.
+Each SCE tests both clinical knowledge and your understanding of current medical thinking.

-The exams are computer-based, and will complement work-based assessments.
+The exams are designed to ensure you have sufficient knowledge to practice safely and competently as a consultant.
+They will complement any workplace-based assessments.
 The following speciality examinations are available:

 • Acute medicine